cronian-tech/saturn-moonlet/README.md

 * Anything else that [Grafana](https://grafana.com) and [Prometheus](https://prometheus.io) can do 😉

 It does not require installing any additional software on a Saturn node.
-You only need [Docker Compose](https://docs.docker.com/compose) to run it locally or on you own server.
+You only need [Docker Compose](https://docs.docker.com/compose) to run it locally or on your server.

 If you're interested, you can see [how it's made](#how-its-made).

 This project is neither affiliated with the [Filecoin Saturn](https://github.com/filecoin-saturn) project nor the [Protocol Labs](https://protocol.ai) organization.
-Although, it was built during the [HackFS 2023](https://ethglobal.com/showcase/saturn-moonlet-c4583) hackaton and was nominated for the "Best use of Filecoin Saturn" prize.
+Although, it was built during the [HackFS 2023](https://ethglobal.com/showcase/saturn-moonlet-c4583) hackaton and was nominated for the "Best use of Filecoin Saturn" prize 🥇

 ## Try it